 - the caveat emptor principle in relation to the buyer is applied, and the seller will not typically be held accountable for facts and circumstances that were known to the buyer; and

-- all remedies for breach of contract are, in principle, available unless their applicability is limited in the SPA.10
+- all remedies for breach of contract are, in principle, available unless their applicability is limited in the SPA.15

 i Common claims and procedure

 As mentioned in the introduction, the most common cases in an M&A context are cases concerning warranty breaches, earn-out disputes and purchase price adjustments.
-Another frequent type of case is a 'books and records action', by which normally the seller is able to get, within strict limits, access to information about the financials of the target company even after the transaction has closed.
-This feature is typically linked to disputes related to, for example, earn-out and purchase price calculations, as such disputes often require insight into the target company's financials to be solved properly.
+Another type of case not infrequently seen is the 'books and records action' in which the seller normally is able to gain, within strict limits, access to information about the financials of the target company even after the transaction has closed.
+This feature is typically linked to disputes related to, for example, earn-out and purchase price calculations, as such disputes often will require insight into the target company's financials in order to be solved properly.

-- in general terms, Danish jurisprudence sets a relatively low threshold for when a warranty is considered breached.
-The seller therefore needs to be cautious if asked to accept liability on a no-fault basis or by way of ordinary negligence unless such warranty breaches are covered by a W&I insurance;
+In general terms, Danish jurisprudence sets a relatively low threshold for when a warranty is considered breached.
+The seller therefore needs to be cautious if asked to accept liability on a no-fault basis or by way of ordinary negligence unless such warranty breaches are covered by warranty and indemnity (W&I) insurance.

-- the well-established, and under Danish law meticulous applied, caveat emptor principle requires caution on the part of the buyer to carefully having clarified in the SPA, or an SPA appendix, which information has been received, and specifically if certain relevant information has not been received, as part of the due diligence process;
+The well-established, and under Danish law meticulous applied, caveat emptor principle requires caution on the part of the buyer to carefully clarify in the SPA, or an SPA appendix, which information has been received, and specifically whether certain relevant information has not been received, as part of the due diligence process.

-- more and more frequently warranty breaches are covered by W&I insurance.
-As this is still a relatively new product on the Danish market, the insurance companies seem to have been willing to accept also debatable claims.
+More and more frequently, warranty breaches are covered by W&I insurance.
+As this is still a relatively new product on the Danish market, insurance companies seem to be willing to accept also debatable claims.
 In 2019, a large arbitration case between a buyer and an insurance company was settled by way of the insurance company paying the entire sum insured.
 The settlement was publicly recorded, but the rationale behind the settlement is not publicly available.

-With regard to earn-out disputes and purchase price adjustment disputes, these are often handled by an alternative dispute resolution mechanism containing the obligation of the parties to appoint an independent accountant to deal with the accounting issues and render a decision on this aspect of the dispute.
-This is indeed a practical solution when the amounts in question are relatively modest.
+With regard to earn-out disputes and purchase price adjustment disputes, these are often sought to be handled by an alternative dispute resolution mechanism containing the obligation of the parties to appoint an independent accountant to deal with the accounting issues and render a decision on this aspect of the dispute.
+This is a practical solution when the amounts in question are relatively modest.

 Post M&A disputes dealt with by way of arbitration will normally be finalised within one to two years even though they are large and complicated.
-Similar disputes that are litigated might be under way in the court system for more than five years.
+Similar disputes that are litigated might have to be processed through the court system for more than five years.

-The remedies available to a buyer depends on the contractual scheme.
-Often the parties will have included contractual provisions whereby the buyer waives certain remedies (e.g., claims for proportionate reduction of the purchase price and rescinding the agreement), basis of liability (e.g., ordinary negligence) and claims (e.g., claims under a predetermined threshold), and whereby the seller on the other hand accepts to be liable for some warranty breaches on a strict liability basis and with certain predetermined amounts (penalty payments).
+The remedies available to a buyer depend on the contractual scheme.
+Often, the parties will have included contractual provisions whereby the buyer waives certain remedies (e.g., claims for a proportionate reduction of the purchase price and rescinding the agreement), basis of liability (e.g., ordinary negligence) and claims (e.g., claims under a predetermined threshold), and whereby the seller on the other hand accepts to be liable for some warranty breaches on a strict liability basis and with certain predetermined amounts (penalty payments).

 Such contractual provisions aside, the available remedies are the same as described above with respect to shareholder disputes.

-Often the SPA will include clauses regarding discharge or waiver of liability with regard to certain entities or persons and types of liability or claims (see above).
+Frequently, the SPA will include clauses regarding discharge or waiver of liability with regard to certain entities or persons and types of liability or claims; see above.

-Arbitration is by far the preferred venue in SPAs for counterparty claims, and Danish arbitration is well-known for its high integrity as well as a very efficient handling of M&A disputes.
+Arbitration is by far the preferred venue in SPAs for counterparty claims, and Danish arbitration is well-known for its high integrity as well as its very efficient handling of M&A disputes.

-At present, there are several cases pending before Danish courts where choice of law or jurisdiction issues are being tested.
+At present, there are several cases pending before Danish courts where choice of law or jurisdiction issues, or both, are being tested.